 Posted by Willy Franzen on May 26, 2011.
-Positions below updated every five minutes.
+Jobs updated daily.

 If you had to think of two industries that were hit hardest by the recession, what would they be?
 Mine would probably be publishing and real estate.
 (Finance may have been hit harder, but they bounced back almost immediately.)
 Since I firmly believe that great opportunity lies in taking on difficult challenges, I’m going to tell you about a company in the real estate publishing industry.
 Their name is Network Communications, Inc. (which tells you nothing about what they do), and they’re located in Lawrenceville, GA (a suburb of Atlanta).
 They produce a wide range of publications that focus on three specific areas: Home Sales, Rental & Leasing, and Home Improvement & Design.
 Some of their titles include The Real Estate Book, Apartment Finder, and Mountain Living.
 They break things down both by vertical and regional, and they’re just as active on the web as they are with print publications.

 The real estate publishing business model is pretty simple.
 The goal is to create content and distribute to anyone who might have a remote interest in buying, renting, or improving property.
 Then you sell ads alongside that content to help businesses like real estate agents, architects, contractors, and many others reach potential customers.
 This is a model that lends itself particularly well to the Internet where it’s easy to track lead generation.
 Based on the numbers, it looks like Network Communications, Inc. excels in every area of this business.
 Here are some stats on them: